-Geography at Queen Mary is positioned fifth in the UK for the quality of its research outputs (books and articles) according to the Research Excellence Framework (REF 2014) – the nation-wide assessment of the quality of research across UK higher education institutions.
-Eighty per cent of our research outputs are rated as world-leading (4*) or internationally excellent (3*).
+Geography at Queen Mary is positioned seventh in the UK for the quality of its research according to the Research Excellence Framework (REF 2021) – the nation-wide assessment of the quality of research across UK higher education institutions.
+Ninety two per cent of our research outputs are rated as world-leading or internationally excellent.
 The latest QS World University Rankings by Subject (2018) places us in the top 100 geography departments in the world.

 Since 2008, the School has gone from strength to strength attracting an 80 per cent increase in total external research grant awards.
 Two new interdisciplinary research centres – the Centre for Studies of Home and the Centre for the Study of Global Security and Development – have launched since, and we attract AHRC, ESRC and NERC funding for full- and part-time PhD studentships.
 QMUL Geography is a partner institution in the Erasmus Mundus Joint Doctoral programme (SMART) which focuses on the core areas of natural and engineering sciences relevant to the sustainable management of river systems.

 Research in the School of Geography is pursued through the following themes: